-Sue Cowley explains how to help children develop the fundamental skills they will need as they set out on this exciting journey…
+Sue Cowley explains how to help children develop the fundamental skills they will need as they set out on their exciting EYFS writing journey…

 ● Balance beams